Dungeon Crawl Classics: History

 In 2012 Goodman Games released the Dungeon Crawl Classics Role Playing Game.
 The company describes it as "an OGL system that cross-breeds Appendix N with a streamlined version of 3E", referring to Appendix N of the original Dungeon Masters Guide, which listed fiction that was an influence on Dungeons & Dragons.
 The DCC module series migrated to the new system in 2012 with the release of module 66.5, Doom of the Savage Kings by Harley Stroh.

 The game requires the Zocchi dice set, meaning the d3, d5, d7, d14, d16, d24 and d30 dice are required in addition to the standard set of 7 polyhedrals (d4, d6, d8, d10, d12 and d20).

 Third party publishers also publish material for use in the DCC RPG under license from Goodman Games.

 The Dungeon Crawl Classics series of D&D modules

 The series began in 2003 with the publication of Idylls of the Rat King for D&D 3rd edition, and continued to publish well over sixty adventures.
 In 2008, using the Game System License, the series changed to D&D 4th edition.
 The series switched to the DCC RPG upon the new system's release in 2012.

 Some adventures are also available (under the Original Adventures Reincarnated label) in an Advanced Dungeons & Dragons 1st edition version as well as 3rd edition.
 Some have also been converted to Castles & Crusades.

+Reception

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath referred to Mathew Finch's "Four Pillars of OSR", especially the fourth pillar that advises gamemasters to throw out the idea of balance between the abilities of players and monsters.
+"Dungeon Crawl Classics doesn't just dismiss balance, it nukes balance from orbit and wages a relentless war on the straggling survivors.
+Randomness rules here."
+Horvath concluded, "If players want a game that encourages character envelopment, sprawling stories, or rewarding exploration, look elsewhere.
+Longevity isn't the point — short campaigns and glorious, improbable deaths are.
+DCC is about grabbing that old stick of dynamite, shaking it vigorously, and laughing maniacally while waiting to see if it explodes."